 Rhodiola is quickly becoming a promising herb for stress, cognitive deficiencies, and memory.
 When used with antidepressants, it may lessen the impact of their side effects, especially sedation, fatigue and sexual dysfunction.

 Clinical studies indicate that the herb could be helpful in managing chronic fatigue syndrome.
 It may further manage physical deficiencies such as exhaustion, daytime sleepiness, sleep disturbance, and cognitive complaints like stress and irritability.

 Mental stress aside, rhodiola can improve your sports performance by reducing physical fatigue.
 It further enhances muscle power and strength performance.

 Schisandra or Magnolia berry (schisandra chinensis) is a vine bearing purple-red berries that taste sweet, salty, bitter, sour, and pungent.
 In traditional Chinese medicine, it’s known for benefiting the qi, or the life force of energy.
 This makes sense considering its current status as an adaptogen.

 A popular ingredient in Indian medicine, holy basil (ocimum tenuiflorum) isn’t the same as the basil used in marinara sauce or pho.
-This tonic is used to treat bronchitis, eczema, and eye diseases.

 Turmeric (curcuma longa) is a commonly used spice for flavoring or coloring different dishes.
-It’s also a well-known remedy for pain and inflammation.

-Where to Buy Adaptogen Supplements?
+Where to Buy Adaptogen Supplements

 You can easily purchase adaptogen supplements from your local pharmacy or online.
 The second option may be better since you can save more while accessing a larger variety of supplements.